-- (i) Commonwealth funding should be directed for the delivery of frontline services and focused on meeting the legal needs of individuals, with a specific focus on priority clients; and - (ii) Directly enable legal assistance providers to undertake activities required by the NLAP. - (iii) Mainstream, specialist and Aboriginal and Torres Strait Islander specific legal assistance services must be delivered in a manner consistent with the National Strategic Framework. - (iv) Family or civil law disputes should be resolved through alternative dispute resolution processes rather than through litigation, where appropriate. - (v) Legal assistance service providers should consider whether other services (legal as well as non-legal) may be relevant to a client's needs and make referrals to these services where appropriate.
+- Commonwealth funding should be directed to the delivery of front-line services and focused on meeting the legal needs of priority clients. - (ii) Commonwealth funding should not be used to lobby governments or to engage in public campaigns.
+Lobbying does not include community legal education or where a legal assistance service provider makes a submission to a government or parliamentary body to provide factual information and/or advice with a focus on systemic issues affecting access to justice. - Legal assistance service providers should deliver timely intervention services to resolve clients' (iii) legal problems sooner, or prevent them from arising altogether. - (iv) Family or civil law disputes should be resolved through alternative dispute resolution processes rather than through litigation, where appropriate. - Legal assistance service providers should consider whether other services (legal as well as (v) non-legal) may be relevant to a client's needs and make referrals to these services where appropriate.
 Suitable collaborative arrangements should be established for this purpose.